BenjaminHaverla/First-impression/README.md

 ## ABOUT MY FEATURED PROJECTS:

 My main career goal is to become a film director.
 I'm aware of the thorny path, a journey intertwined with my passion.
-That's why I would like to share with you my small steps:
+That's why I would like to [share with you my small steps.](https://github.com/BenjaminHaverla/About-my-featured-projects.git)

 ![text description](Images/Team.png)